NVIDIA/NVFlare/docs/user_guide/high_availability.rst

       whereas the cross-site-validation controller doesn’t create any snapshots.
     - After the SP cutover, the Controller will initiate the restoration of job execution state from the latest snapshot.
       If the Controller didn’t create additional snapshots, then the job will be executed from the beginning after the SP cutover.
+    - Note that if clients detect the SP change, they will call "abort_task" to abort the current running task, because that task came from the previous SP.
+If at that moment there is a task running, it will be aborted with the "TASK_ABORTED" return code.
     - After the job execution completes, the job snapshot will be deleted from the snapshot storage.
 If the SP cutover occurs after the job execution completes, the completed job will not be migrated over.